 They'll grind and fit your lenses on the spot.
 Yes, really — in under an hour.
 Go grab a coffee nearby and come back.
 For complex prescriptions or special coatings, it might take a few hours.

 Namdaemun Market has the highest concentration of optical shops with the lowest prices — it's a wholesale district.
 Hongdae and Gangnam have trendier frame selections.
-For a more premium experience, try GENTLE MONSTER flagship stores (they're a Korean brand and way cheaper here than abroad).
+For a more premium experience, try GENTLE MONSTER flagship stores (they're a Korean brand and typically more affordable here than abroad).